guillaume-nargeot/guillaume-nargeot/_posts/2014-04-01-haskell-code-coverage-coveralls-support.markdown

 {% include JB/setup %}

-This is a quick post to announce the first version of [hpc-coveralls](https://github.com/guillaume-nargeot/hpc-coveralls/), a small project I've been working on during the past few days, which provides functionality to send [hpc](http://www.haskell.org/haskellwiki/Haskell_program_coverage) code coverage report for
+This is a quick post to announce the first version of [hpc-coveralls](https://github.com/guillaume-nargeot/hpc-coveralls/), a small project I've been working on during the past few weeks, which provides functionality to send [hpc](http://www.haskell.org/haskellwiki/Haskell_program_coverage) code coverage report for
 Haskell projects to [coveralls.io](http://coveralls.io/).